 The first one was an unsupervised neural model that was more fluent than word-by-word translations but did not produce translations of the quality we wanted.
 They were, however, good enough to be used as back-translation sentences.
 With back translation, this method performed about as well as a supervised model with 100,000 parallel sentences. via F code

-All this reminds me of when Google's machine learning process created it's 'own' interface language for translating languages.
+All this reminds me of when Google's machine learning process created it's 'own' interface language

 Overall, pretty darn cool if you ask me.